pdobrescu/pompedesan/wp-content/themes/sketch/readme.txt

 * Tweaks to heading styles; add support for Jetpack portfolios
 * Add Genericons support; add WP.com-specific styles; tweaks to portfolio appearance
 * Initial import to repo

-== 1.1.5 - Aug 16 2015 =
-* Make sure new portfolio items are being appended to .portfolio-projects to avoid gaps.
-* Update Google fonts to use https.
-* Remove .screen-reader-text:hover and .screen-reader-text:active style rules.
-* Update flexslider to newest version, and update version number in functions.php.

-= 1.1.4 - Jun 25 2015 =
-* Update style for tag cloud widget.

-= 1.1.3 - May 6 2015 =
-* Update genericons

-= 1.1.2 - May 6 2015 =
-* Update genericons

-= 1.1.1 - March 4 2015 =
-* Improvements to header styles for mobile devices.

-= 1.1 - Nov 27 2014 =
-* Add support for the Eventbrite API plugin.

-= 1.0.3 - Nov 2 2014 =
-* Update Site Logo template tags for Jetpack.

-= 1.0.2 - September 8, 2014 =
-* Add attribution/licenses for bundled scripts/fonts to readme.txt as per review
-* Update screenshot
-* Minor style changes

-= 1.0 - August 14, 2014 =
-* Initial release.